end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-05-03-svnpropertylog-a-script-which-finds-all-revisions-where-a-specific-subversion-property-has-changed.md

   - scripts

 ---
 # Purpose

 The subversion application does not offer native support for identifying changes to subversion properties as easily as changes to files.

 The purpose of this script is to allows a subversion user to find all revisions where a change to a specific property occurred.
 In other words, it's a "*show log for subversion properties*".

 Skip to the [download section](#Download) for quick download.

+{{< pleasenote >}}
   Note that ***svnpropertylog*** is only available for Windows and has been tested on Windows 7 only.
+{{< /pleasenote >}}

 # Usage